 A key outcome of the review meeting for all staff should be a development plan aligned with the goals and objectives of the staff member and the University.
-It will take into account existing knowledge and skills, the role and future development needs.
+It will consider existing knowledge and skills, the role and future development needs.